 Gain a fascinating insight into Stone Age life at Skara Brae, where everyday objects —such as beds, jewellery and medicines— paint a full and telling picture.
 Enjoy an enlightening experience at the Tomb of the Eagles, where we ponder the mysteries of ancient Orkney; and marvel at the complexity of the former Norse settlement at Jarlshof as we consider the Scandinavian chapters of Scotland’s past.

 While the human history of these striking archipelagoes is our main focus, there’s also plenty in the natural world here to enjoy.
 Take a free afternoon to wander the lanes of Kirkwall, the vibrant harbour-front capital of Orkney, and walk the rugged cliffs of craggy Sumburgh Head, accompanied by the chattering calls of the fulmars.

 We round off our trip with an overnight voyage to the mainland – the perfect opportunity to observe the still North Sea beneath a glittering blanket of stars.

-We travel from our pick-up points to Aberdeen, pausing en route for a photo stop at the dramatic coastal ruins of Dunnottar Castle.
+We travel from our pick-up points to Aberdeen, pausing en route for lunch and a photo stop at the dramatic coastal ruins of Dunnottar Castle.
 On arrival in Aberdeen we board the NorthLink Ferry for our overnight voyage to Shetland.
 Checking in to our comfortable cabins, we come together for dinner in the ship’s delightful restaurant.
 Upgrades to premium cabins are also available.